 Storage and Inventory

 A suitable inventory control system is established to optimize inventory turns, assure stock rotation & minimize inventory levels.
-Stores Section shall monitor stock levels and inform purchase section in time & FIFO is emphasized.
+Stores Section shall monitor stock levels and inform the purchase section in time & FIFO is emphasized.

 Handling and Storage of Incoming Material

 Secured storage space with proper environmental conditions to protect the products stored shall be provided for all items in stores.
-Shelf life items are identified and periodic inspection of all stored items is conducted once in three months for fitness for use.
+Shelf-life items are identified and periodic inspection of all stored items is conducted once in three months for fitness for use.